mmbdtp/mmbdtp.github.io/modules/sequencing/_posts/2000-01-03-Thursday_sequence_analysis.md

 porechop -i DTP_1_1_Nano.fastq.gz -o DTP_1_1_Nano_chopped.fastq.gz
 ```

  - Watch the progress of the program on your terminal.
 This takes a long time.
 You should open a fresh terminal to continue below while waiting.
-But remember to activate the seqanal conda environment.
+But remember to activate the seqanalysis conda environment.

 Once it has finished, let's look at what we have